nypublicradio/ember-hifi/README.md

   });
 ```

-`canPlayExtension` and `canUseConnection` are called when `hifi` is looking for connections to try with a url.
+`canPlayMimeType` and `canUseConnection` are called when `hifi` is looking for connections to try with a url.
 Give your best guess here.
 For instance, our built-in HLS.js library won't work on mobile, so `canUseConnection` returns false on a mobile device and true on a desktop browser.
-Similary, HLS only plays `.m3u8` files, so we just check for that extension in `canPlayExtension`.
+Similary, HLS only plays `application/vnd.apple.mpegurl` files, so we just check for that extension in `canPlayMimeType`.

 ##### Implement methods to bridge communication between hifi and your third party sound.